 - Inform your department in writing about your upcoming retirement and what your last day at work will be.

-Most departments request a of two months notice prior to your last day .
+Most departments request a of three months notice prior to your last day .
 Some bargaining units may require additional lead time – check your collective agreement.

 Once your retirement notice has been accepted, it is irrevocable.

 - Make arrangements to use up all your vacation/floater prior to your last day of employment.